 Revisions Proposed to SSAP No. 15—Debt and Holding Company Obligations:

-Convertible debt securities that are convertible into common stock of the issuer or an affiliated company at a specified price at the option of the holder and which are sold at a price not significantly in excess of the face amount shall be accounted for solely as debt at the time of issuance.
-An expense shall be recognized, equal to the fair value of additional securities granted or other consideration issued to induce conversion subsequent to the issuance of convertible debt securities.
-This guidance applies regardless of who initiates the offer, the debt holder or the debtor, and whether the offer applies to all debt holders.
+Convertible debt instruments that are convertible into cash, other assets, or common stock (or a combination thereof) of the issuer or an affiliated company at a specified price at the option of the debt holder, and which are sold at a price not significantly in excess of the face amount, shall be accounted for solely as debt at the time of issuance.
+For convertible debt instruments subject to an inducement offer, the issuer shall measure and recognize an expense on the date the offer is accepted by the debt holder, equal to the fair value of the additional securities granted or other consideration issued pursuant to the conversion privileges provided in the terms of the existing debt instrument.
+This guidance applies regardless of who initiates the inducement offer, the debt holder or the issuer, and whether the offer applies to all debt holders.

 Relevant Literature

-.
+This statement adopts, with modification, ASU 2024-04, Debt—Debt with Conversion and Other Options (Subtopic 470-20), Induced Conversions of Convertible Debt Instruments.
+The ASU was modified to only adopt revisions applicable to statutory guidance which had been originally incorporated from FAS 84.

 Status: